Banat of Craiova: Ottoman reconquest

 As early as August 1737, the Austrians had again moderated their demands: delegates sent to the peace talks at Nemirov were mandated to ask for a new border on the Dâmbovița or the Argeș, preserving Oltenia and dividing Muntenia.
 These negotiations finally broke down when Austrian delegates accused Russia of intervening in favor of Wallachian territorial integrity.
-The Ottoman Army subsequently retaliated with a surprisingly efficient counteroffensive.
+The Ottoman and Wallachian armies subsequently retaliated with a surprisingly efficient counteroffensive.
 This began in September–October, when Mavrocordatos organized the retaking of Câmpulung and Pitești.
-On 12 November, the Ottomans recaptured Bucharest; with a pincer movement, they then took Craiova and trapped Charles' troops in northern Oltenia and the Muntenian fort of Perișani.
+On 12 November, Bucharest was recaptured; with a pincer movement, the Ottomans then took Craiova and trapped Charles' troops in northern Oltenia and the Muntenian fort of Perișani, while the Wallachians defeated an Imperial Army in Râmnicu Vâlcea.
+By December, all of Oltenia was under Wallachian control.

 Mavrocordatos reaffirmed his status as Oltenian overlord by sending Radu Comăneanu as his governor in Craiova, and appointing Ioniță Cercedja and his 200 Slujitori to assist against Wallis' army.
 In the immediate aftermath, Oltenians found themselves encumbered by Ottoman demands, including a tribute set at 300 bags of gold; the Wallachian Kapucu managed to obtain a temporary reduction.
 The situation proved especially difficult for civilians trapped in the disputed area, who attempted to form their own civilian government under Bishop Climent Modoran.
 In February 1738, he asked his flock to provide food for both the Ottomans and the Austrians, expressing sympathy for their plight: Știu că va iaste greu a sluji la doi împărați ("I know how difficult it is that you would have to serve two emperors").
 His own palace in Râmnicu Vâlcea was severely damaged during the Austrians' defense of Oltenia.
 Throughout the interval, hajduks rallied in the no man's land around Orșova, with outlaws of many nations being joined by a mass of runaway serfs.

 During May, Grand Vizier Yeğen Mehmed Pasha presented Austria with an offer to divide Oltenia between the empires.
 The stalemate was ended only on 18 September 1739, when the Treaty of Belgrade was ratified by Charles VI, who thus recognized Oltenia's re-annexation by Ottoman-vassalized Wallachia.
 This document unwittingly reopened the dispute between the Ottomans and the Habsburgs over what constituted the western border of Oltenia; it also alienated those of the boyars who had still believed in a Habsburg solution to their problems, "regardless of how difficult adaption to the Habsburgs' administrative and social-juridical system had been".
 As noted by historians Constantin and Dinu C. Giurescu, nostalgia for Austrian rule was entirely marginal: Wallachian restoration was welcomed with "general joy among both peasants and boyars, who had come to realize that the old regime, whatever its shortcomings, was preferable to Austrian administration".